2021-DEV1-003/TicTacToe/README.md

 ## Prerequisites

-1. Make sure [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed.
+1. Make sure JDK 8 or higher is installed.

-2. Make sure [Maven](https://maven.apache.org/install.html) is installed.
+2. Make sure Maven 3.6.3 or higher is installed.

 3. Make sure [Git](https://git-scm.com) is installed.

-4. Make sure JDK 8 or higher is installed.

-5. Make sure Maven 3.6.3 or higher is installed.

 ## Port Configuration